US Navy Plane Wreck in Iceland

 When we first went to Iceland in 2012, I really wanted to visit the Iceland plane wreck (US Navy Dakota DC-3, it could actually be a C-47 Skytrain) that crashed on the black beach at Solheimasandur, a vast area of sand and gravel in South Iceland close to the town of Vik.
 It looked like a truly interesting place to visit and one that offered some great photography potential.

-*FYI UPDATE March 14th 2016 - The road leading to the plane wreck has been closed by land owners due to people visiting haven't followed direct paths and the land needs to heal.
-I will update this post when it will be open again for traffic.
+*FYI UPDATE March 14th 2016 – The road leading to the plane wreck has been closed by land owners due to people visiting haven’t followed direct paths and the land needs to heal.
+People are allowed to visit the site by walking from the main ring road.
+See instruction below where to find the spot to stop.
+(I will update this blog post if the owners will allow driving to the plane again)

 We never read up about it before we went so we had no idea where it was, only that it was on the south coast near Vik.
 Needless to say we never found the plane as we couldn’t find the correct turning.
 But we recently re-visited Iceland and thought it would be better to prepare ourselves this time in finding the location and we were successful.
 Finding it is actually pretty easy and straight forward.
 You hear people saying you need a GPS and a 4×4 to get there.
 This simply isn’t true, we visited the site in our little KuKu camper.
 Yes the road is a little rough, but it is certainly possible to reach in a 2 wheel drive during summer.
 Finding instructions was pretty tricky so we have decided to write our own so that other people can find the plane.
 GPS 63.459523,-19.364618